jaffaszt/jaffa-kubernetes102/workshop/README.md

 A cluster will be allocated for you , this might take a few secounds....
 <!-- ( optional not part of the workshop  : you may run Lab 1 ,2 ,3 to learn about Openshift ) -->
-# To run the workshop using the Openshift consule run LAB1 , alternatively if you want to use the kubectl cli continue to step 3
+# To run the workshop using the Openshift console run LAB1 , alternatively if you want to use the kubectl cli continue to step 3

 3. click on Exercise 3 in Lab 1